tttmmmyyyy/fixlang/BuiltinLibraries.md

 `IO a` is the type whose value represents an I/O action which returns a value of type `a`.

 #### `_read_line_inner : Bool -> IOHandle -> IOResult IOError String`
 Read characters from an IOHandle. if the first argument `upto_newline` is true, this function reads a file upto newline/carriage return or EOF.

 #### `_unsafe_perform : IO a -> a`
 Perform the I/O action.
 This may violate purity of Fix.

 #### `close_file : IOHandle -> IO ()`
 Close a file.
+Unlike C's `fclose`, closing an already closed `IOHandle` is safe and does nothing.

 #### `eprint : String -> IO ()`
 Print a string to stderr.

 #### `eprintln : String -> IO ()`
 Print a string followed by a newline to stderr.

 #### `input_line : IO String`
 Read a line from stdin.
 If some error occurr, this function aborts.
 If you want to handle errors, use `read_line(stdin)` instead.

 #### `open_file : Path -> String -> IOResult IOError IOHandle`
 Open a file.
 The second argument is a mode string for `fopen` C function.

 #### `print : String -> IO ()`
 Print a string to stdout.

 #### `println : String -> IO ()`
 Print a string followed by a newline to stdout.

 #### `read_file_string : Path -> IOResult ErrMsg String`
 Raad all characters from a file.

 #### `read_file_bytes : Path -> IOResult ErrMsg (Array U8)`
 Read all bytes from a file.

 #### `read_file : Path -> IOResult IOError String`
 Raad all characters from a file.

 #### `read_line : IOHandle -> IOResult IOError String`
 Read characters from a IOHandle upto newline/carriage return or EOF.
 The returned string may include newline/carriage return at its end.

 #### `read_bytes : IOHandle -> IOResult ErrMsg (Array U8)`
 Read all bytes from an IOHandle.

 #### `read_n_bytes : IOHandle -> I64 -> IOResult ErrMsg (Array U8)`
 Read at most n bytes from an IOHandle.

 #### `read_string : IOHandle -> IOResult IOError String`
 Read all characters from a IOHandle.

 #### `with_file : Path -> String -> (IOHandle -> IOResult IOError a) -> IOResult IOError a`
 Perform a function with a file handle.
 The second argument is a mode string for `fopen` C function.
 The file handle will be closed automatically.

 #### `write_bytes : IOHandle -> Array U8 -> IOResult ErrMsg ()`
 Write a byte array into an IOHandle.

 #### `write_file_bytes : Path -> Array U8 -> IOResult ErrMsg ()`
 Write a byte array into a file.

 #### `write_file_string : Path -> String -> IOResult IOError ()`
 Write a string into a file.

 #### `write_string : IOHandle -> String -> IOResult IOError ()`
 Write a string into an IOHandle.

 #### `impl IO : Functor`